At the start of the school year

 A breakdown of your 1265 (directed time) hours — if you are working part time, you should receive a personal pro-rata breakdown.

 The school calendar — this should include all meetings, training days, data collection dates, reports, parents' evenings, trips, sports days etc. These should not be altered without consultation and a reasonable period of notice.

 Your timetable — your PPA should be identified clearly (not less than 10% of your timetabled teaching time).
 If your PPA is in the afternoon, check that it is an accurate reflection of PPA in your school.

 Are you remaining as rep this academic year?
 If not, please ensure that a new rep is elected so that we can continue to send local information to a person in school.
 If you are the school rep, please recruit new members in your school.
 These could be NQTs, teachers new to the school or those training on the job i.e. SCITT, Teach First.
-Membership forms will be in schools or you can join online.
+Join the NEU online.

 Finally, thank you for all your help and support over the past twelve months.
 Being NEU rep is not always easy, but it is a vital part of how the union operates.
 The grassroots membership and school reps are the life blood of the union.